xvdp/dok/README.md

 If ssh authorized_keys changes, the entire stack needs to be rebuilt.

 **Notes /Caveats:**
-* Build scripts appear more complicated than needed, with known environments options can be hardcoded into a couple bash lines; this is especially relevant to the internal projects - as in the nvdiffrast example below.
+* Build scripts are more complicated than needed, with known environments options can be hardcoded into a couple bash lines.
 * The mamba/ conda is designed to run on (base) environment.
 With persistent multiuser containers one probably outght to run named envs.
-* `docker build` creates images in `docker context`.
+* If the `docker context` is a remote server, `docker build` command processes the image context locally and creates the image in the server.

 ---
 ## images/ssh